Cardiovascular Disease - Primary Prevention

 Recommendations and Topics

-This guideline provides recommendations on the primary prevention of cardiovascular disease (CVD) in adults aged ≥19 years without clinical CVD.
+This guideline provides recommendations on the primary prevention of atherosclerotic cardiovascular disease (ASCVD/CVD) in adults aged ≥19 years without clinical CVD.
 It does not apply to patients with a known history of CVD or who currently have signs or symptoms of CVD, as this would require treatment and secondary prevention.
 The recommendations include how to assess a patient’s risk of CVD and how to manage their CVD risk factors.

-- Consider lifestyle management (e.g., smoking cessation, healthy diet) as the first-line intervention for all risk groups in CVD primary prevention.
+- Health behaviour change (e.g., smoking cessation, healthy diet) is recommended as the first-line intervention for all risk groups in CVD primary prevention.
 Pharmacological management is recommended for high risk groups [Strong Recommendation, Strong Evidence].2,4,5